Thursday, 2 February 2017

 'Get on your bikes and ride' - for your brain's sake!

-It may not come as any surprise to you (after reading all about hippo-c in earlier blog entries and realising how productive you are when leading an active life) to learn that exercise is said to increase the size of your brain's hippocampus which then tends to improve
+As many readers of this blog already know (after reading all about hippo-c in earlier blog entries and realising how productive you are when leading an active life), exercise is said to increase the size of your brain's hippocampus which then tends to improve

-Here's hoping you can pull it off (...the road) as well as this thrilling right-hand woman,
+Here's hoping you can pull it off (...the road) too!

 Kensington Gardens London U.K.